 The Arcuisine was the smallest dish in our tests—holding 3 quarts to the brim, or roughly 2¾ quarts of ingredients.
 It’s advertised as 13¾ by 8½ inches, yet we found the interior measured 11 by 6½ inches at the base, and 12½ by 8¼ inches at the rim.
 It’s also a bit shallower than the other dishes we tested, measuring 1¾ inches deep.

-We would have ranked the Arcuisine higher if it weren’t for recent concerns about glass cookware.
-As we’ve discussed in other guides, in 2011 Consumer Reports reported on problems with glass dishes exploding in the oven or countertop.
+We would have ranked the Arcuisine higher if it weren’t for persistent concerns about glass cookware.
+At the end of 2010 Consumer Reports reported on problems with glass dishes exploding in the oven or countertop.
 Most of these issues have been with dishes by World Kitchen (maker of Pyrex) and Anchor Hocking made of tempered soda lime glass.
 That material is more reactive to extreme changes in temperature than borosilicate (what Pyrex used to make their glassware from).
 Arcuisine still makes their baking dishes from borosilicate, but in tests, Consumer Reports found that even new borosilicate glass dishes are more prone to exploding or breaking at high temperatures than vintage Pyrex borosilicate.

 Because of the potential thermal shock issues with glass, we can’t recommend this dish for everyone.
 We also found that the glass was harder to get really clean than the porcelain, stoneware, or enameled cast-iron dishes we tested.
 Brown, caked-on gunk clings to the corners of this dish.
 William Carty, ceramics specialist at Alfred University, told us this happens because certain impurities in oil or food that don’t decompose when heated end up baking onto the dish.